NBA Draft

 kingston-maxey-playtypes

-Maxey and Flemings are the only two players of recent first round guards to find success despite a high percentage of their looks coming ‘without a screen’, i.e. out of driving situations, typically attacking a closeout.
-When you compare this NCAA playtype distribution to how Maxey fared in the league, its no surprise he was able to quickly adapt his scoring process to become more aligned with the demands of a NBA guard.
+During their freshmen seasons, Maxey and Flemings received a strikingly similar split between on and off-ball usage.
+This usage distribution is reflected in the proximity between Maxey’s drive frequency and P&R Ballhandling frequency.
+Kingston and Tyrese are the only two players of recent first round guards to find success despite a high percentage of their looks coming ‘without a screen’, i.e. out of driving situations, typically attacking a closeout.
+When you compare this NCAA playtype distribution to how Maxey fared in the league, it's no surprise he was able to quickly adapt his scoring process to become more aligned with the demands of a NBA guard.
 Not only did Maxey rapidly increase his three-point attempt rate DESPITE seeing more on-ball usage, he also became more adept at drawing fouls.
 We believe the parallels between Maxey and Kingston shed some light on just how realistic it is Kingston will become a much more optimized perimeter player in the league.

 maxey-scoring-process

-While Kingston’s athletic indicators and in-between game draws comparisons to Fox & Maxey, his defensive acumen & otherworldly jumpshooting prowess for his archetype could potentially unlock a level of impact far beyond the aforementioned speedy tandem.
+While Kingston’s athletic indicators and in-between game draws comparisons to Fox and Maxey, his defensive acumen and otherworldly jumpshooting prowess for his archetype could potentially unlock a level of impact far beyond the aforementioned speedy tandem.

 Barttorvik query